 For more information and/or to check train times and prices, visit nationalrail.co.uk.

 Travel to Wales by plane

-Direct flights to Cardiff Airport run from most major airports in the UK several times a day, which can be one of the faster routes into Wales.
+Direct flights to Cardiff Airport run from most major airports in the UK several times a day.
 Take travel times from Cardiff to your final destination into consideration, as this may extend your journey time significantly.